 - Turn on the Instant Pot and set to Saute High.

-- Brown the bratwurst lightly in the butter on both sides, about 2-3 minutes each.
-You might need to brown these in two batches, depending on how many brats you're cooking and the size of your pressure cooker.
+- Brown the bratwurst lightly in the butter on both sides, about 2-3 minutes per side.
+You might need to brown these in two batches, depending on how many you're cooking and the size of your pressure cooker.

-- Remove all of the brats from the Instant Pot and set asie on a. plate.
+- Remove all of the brats from the Instant Pot and set them aside on a plate.

 Peggi says